-Canada’s economy steamrolls ahead with growth of 4.5%
+Canada’s economy steamrolls ahead, sets stage for rate hike

-Canada's economy is steamrolling ahead, expanding in the second quarter at an annual pace of 4.5 per cent.
+Canada's economy is steamrolling ahead, expanding in the second quarter at an annual pace of 4.5 per cent and reinforcing the probability of a fall hike in interest rates.

 Canada is moving from a laggard to a leader among its Group of Seven peers as the impact of the oil shock fades and consumers continue to buoy the economy with what economists warn are unsustainable spending and borrowing habits.